CodeWreckPro/Jira_Application_Java/README.md

 - **HTML/CSS**: Frontend structure and styling for a responsive and user-friendly interface.

+## Prerequisites

+Before you begin, ensure you have the following installed on your system:

+- Java Development Kit (JDK) 11 or higher
+- Apache Maven
+- Jira API Credentials

 ## Getting Started

 To run JiraApp locally:
 1. Clone this repository.
-2. Configure `application.properties` with your MySQL database credentials.
+2. Configure `application.properties` with your Jira API credentials.
 3. Build the project using Maven:
    ```
    mvn clean install